wynneplaga/Vasco/README.md

 UnitizedDistance("4.57", UnitOfDistance.METER)
 // or
 UnitizedDistance("15", UnitOfDistance.FOOT)
-// depnding on the device locale
+// depending on the device locale
 ```

 ## Get Started